jimCresswell/e2e-web-test-framework-js-demo/README.md

 ### Improvements

-  * Instantiate rather than decorate test data examples, enabling separation of classes and better documentation.
   * Implement a workaround for `@pending` tags on example groups in features (see the `@cleanSlate` tag code in wdio.conf.js for an example) and create a PR to add the functionality to CucumberJS.
   * Implement support for differing navigation section behaviour for more viewport widths.
   * Add further test data functionality such dynamic or random data generation.